machinelearningZH/plausi/README.md

 - Robust outlier detection for small sample sizes and skewed distributions
 - Calculation of differences between all possible combinations of turnout-levels (e.g., for systematic comparison of voter turnout across all voting districts)
-- Prediction of expected results using by machine learning algorithms (e.g., yes-vote proportions, voter turnout, etc.)
+- Prediction of expected results using machine learning algorithms (e.g., yes-vote proportions, voter turnout, etc.)

-It serves as a basis for the ___PlausiApp___, which is used for vote result quality controll in different Cantons (TG / SG / ZH).
+It serves as a basis for the ___PlausiApp___, which is used for vote result quality control in different Cantons (TG / SG / ZH).

 For the moment, the ___PlausiApp___ is made available upon request via a private Repo (mailto:wahlen@statistik.zh.ch).